Magnetic Resonance Imaging (MRI) of the BreastSkip to the navigation

-Check women who are at increased risk for breast cancer.
+- Check women who are at increased risk for breast cancer.
 This includes women with:

-Gene changes (such as BRCA).
+- Gene changes (such as BRCA).

-Close family members who have had breast cancer.
+- Close family members who have had breast cancer.

-A history of radiation therapy to the chest as a child.
+- A history of radiation therapy to the chest as a child.

-Choose the best treatment for breast cancer.
+- Choose the best treatment for breast cancer.
 It may also be used to check breast tissue changes during treatment.

 - Check breasts with nipple changes for signs of breast cancer.
 These changes include inverted nipples, nipples with scaly skin that flakes off, and nipples with abnormal discharge.

-Check women with breast implants.
+- Check women with breast implants.
 MRI may be used to look for breast cancer or to check if the implant is leaking.